Superset vs OpenCode (2026): Agent Orchestration vs Open-Source AI Terminal

 Code Isolation

-OpenCode modifies files directly in your project directory.
+OpenCode modifies files directly in your project directory unless you set up isolation yourself.
 Superset creates a separate Git worktree per task, giving each agent an isolated copy of the repository.
 This is what makes running 10 agents at once safe -- no agent can corrupt another's work.

 Model and Provider Support